 I did not steal the Tylenol.
 But I did steal a piano.

 New York (Manhattan in particular) has decided that theft isn't such a big deal, hence the locked up personal goods.
 I'll leave it to the sociologists and criminologists to decide whether or not this policy has anything to do with the Tylenol being locked up or not.
 Thinking big, I figured "why shouldn't I get in on the action?"
 Indeed, if Tylenol, handbags, and sneakers are now up for grabs, why not a Steinway grand piano.
 I've always wanted one!

 Fortunately, my trusty colleagues at ACSH realized that I could probably not manage the Steinway (990 pounds) on my own, so they came to my rescue with the ACSH luxury staff car!
 (On great teams, teammates always have each other's backs.)

 The ACSH Luxury Squad to the rescue!
-(Left, Cameron "Spit Up" English, Center, Dr. Charles "Chuckie D." Dinerstein, Right, Thom "Mr. Casino" Golab.
+(Left, Cameron "Spit Up" English, Center, Dr. Charles "Chuckie D." Dinerstein, Right, Thom "Slots" Golab.
 Photo credit: Petr Kratochvil, Public Domain Pictures

 Things get off to a good start.
 They even found a parking space right in front of the showroom!

 Uh oh.
 The car was stolen.
 Welcome to New York.

 (1) The word that comes to mind rhymes with "spit bowl."
 Let's leave it at that.

 (2) Tylenol on its own is essentially useless.
 It does have some benefit when combined with NSAIDs or with opioids (if you can get 'em).